Keithw12/OperatorOverloads_NullCharTests/README.md

-# OperatorOverloads_NullCharTests
+# Operator overloading and null character tests
-example of op overloads and using null character
+Example of operator overloads and using the null character with cin/cout objects